Nicolas Denisot: Early career

 Denisot's studies were rather poor where he studied in school run by monks.
 He did have the opportunity to become friends with the poet Jacques Pelletier du Mans.
 Then he probably went to college Saint-Benoît.
 The college was located in the Saint-Pavin-de-Ia-Cité where Denisot remained.
 There he met and became friends with the writer Jacques Tahureau.
 Denisot followed in the footsteps of his father, made a career as a lawyer and was later appointed Attorney in Le Mans.

 Works

-He published a Christmas poem collection in December 1545, preceding those of Barthélémy Aneau, under a pseudonym "Count of Alsinois".
+He published a Christmas poem collection in December 1545, preceding those of Barthélemy Aneau, under a pseudonym "Count of Alsinois".
 He then went on to produce numerous writings and poetry using this alternate identity, as well as occasionally painting portraits.
 His writing brought him into a network of friends and contacts included many well-known French literati of his time, such as François de Belleforest, Joseph Scaliger, Bernard de Girard, Pierre Boaistuau, Jean-Antoine de Baïf, Claude Roillet, and Jacques Grévin.
 One painting executed by Denisot Thomas Seymour, 1st Baron Seymour of Sudeley is part of the National Maritime Museum collection.